droe/haklib/README.md

 domain-independent functionality that you would expect to be part of a standard library.
 It is mainly intended for my own use but feel free to use and extend.

+## Modules

+-   '''cpdict''' has a case-preserving, case-insensitive dict
+-   '''dt''' has missing datetime functionality such as timezone-aware parsing of ISO 8601 timestamps
+-   '''hexdump''' has various conversions to hex, including the python version of the venerable `hexdump -C`
+-   '''retry''' has a generic retry decorator with exponential backoff and filtering

 ## Support

 There is no support whatsoever.
 No communication except in the form of pull